 Implementing nested virtualization

-Nested virtualization is a feature that enables a Hyper-V VM to host VMs, which also have virtualization enabled.
+Nested virtualization is a feature that enables a Hyper-V VM to host VMs that also have virtualization enabled.
 You could, for example, take a Hyper-V host (say, HV1) and on that host run a VM (say PSDirect).
-With nested virtualization, you could enable your PSDirect VM to host VMs and then create a nested VM inside it called Nested1.
+With nested virtualization, you could enable your PSDirect VM to host VMs.
+You could then create a nested VM inside the PSDirect VM called NestedVM.

 Nested VMs have many uses.
-First, nested MVs hosted in one VM are provided hardware isolation from nested VMs run in other VMs.
+First, nested VMs hosted in one VM are provided hardware isolation from nested VMs run in other VMs.
 In this case, nested virtualization provides a further level of security for virtual machines.

 Nested virtualization is also helpful for testing and education/training.
 You could give students a single VM (on a large blade server, for example).
 Nested virtualization enables them to create additional VMs as part of the course lab work.
 And most IT pros just find it cool!
-You can, for example, run all the recipes in this chapter using nested virtualization.
+You can, for example, run all the recipes in this chapter using nested virtualization - .

 Enabling nested Hyper-V is very simple.
 First, you must update the virtual CPU in the VM you want to support nesting.
 Therefore, in this recipe, you adjust the virtual CPU in the PSDirect VM to expose the virtualization extensions.
 Changing the BIOS to do this must be done after you turn off the VM.
-After you restart the VM, you install the Hyper-V feature and create the Nested1 nested VM.
-This recipe does not show the details of configuring the Nested1 VM.
-These details are an exercise for the reader
+After you restart the VM, you install the Hyper-V feature and create the NestedVM nested VM.
+This recipe does not show the details of configuring the NestedVM VM.
+These details are an exercise for the reader.

 Getting ready

 This recipe uses the HV1 Hyper-V host, with an existing Hyper-V VM, PSDirect, available.
-The recipe assumes you have set up PSDirect as discussed in the Creating a virtual machine recipe earlier in this chapter
+The recipe assumes you have set up PSDirect as discussed in the Creating a Hyper-V VM recipe earlier in this chapter.

 How to do it...